tylerhcarter/tylerhcarter.github.io/working-with-me.md

 ### Do I have certain times of the day when I’m more reachable or prefer to be reached?

 My best times for conversations, meetings, etc, are in the morning.
 You can usually reach out to me asychronously before 9 AM, and for calls and meetings after.
 I reserve afternoons for focus and problem solving.

-Communication after 5 PM is usually 50/50 for responses, but I'll be sure get back to you in the morning (unless its an emergency!).
+After 5 PM, I turn off my work laptop and most work communication (messaging, email) is no longer visible on my phone.
+If you need a response, phone or text.